Service and Assistance Animals

 Hawaii is the only state with a quarantine law that has been enacted to maintain its rabies-free status.
 Animal quarantine impacts animals that are brought in to the state from a locale that is not rabies-free (i.e., Australia is rabies-free and hence service animals from Australia are not subject to quarantine with the proper documentation.

 The Department of Agriculture provides information on bringing service animals into the State of Hawaii.
-Click here for a link to the Department of Agriculture’s webpage on service animals.
-Click here for a link to the Department of Agriculture’s Administrative Rules on Animal Quarantine with a section on service animals..
+Click the link for the Department of Agriculture’s webpage on service animals.
+Click the link to the Department of Agriculture’s Administrative Rules on Animal Quarantine with a section on service animals.
 Note that quarantine rules are applicable only to Service Animals, not other Assistance Animals.

 National ADA Center Network